Corporate Sustainability Reporting Directive (CSRD)

 2. Annex II, which includes the list of Acronyms and the Glossary with the definitions to be used for the purposes of carrying out sustainability reporting in accordance with ESRS.

-The delegated act is intended to apply from 1 January 2024 to the undertakings that were already subject to the non-financial reporting requirements introduced by the Non-Financial Reporting Directive.
+The delegated act applies from 1 January 2024 to the undertakings that were already subject to the non-financial reporting requirements introduced by the Non-Financial Reporting Directive.
 Its application will be phased-in for other categories of undertakings based on the phased approach set out in Article 5 CSRD:

 - large undertakings that are Public Interest Entities (PIEs) exceeding on their balance sheet dates the average number of 500 employees during the financial year;